-Angioedema can occur with hives or alone, cause inflammation in the deeper layers of the skin.
+Angioedema can occur with hives or alone, cause inflammation in the deeper layers of the skin like inflammation of the sinuses.
 Most times, hives and angioedema are harmless, clearing up within a day and do not leave lasting marks, even without treatment.

 In very rare cases, the swelling can be a symptom of a more serious health condition, such as non-Hodgkin B-cell lymphoma.
 Some areas of the body, such as the eyelids, lips, and tongue are more prone to angioedema than others.

 Angioedema is usually treated with antihistamines.
 It may be life-threatening if the swelling causes the throat or tongue to block the airway.

 Angioedema can be fatal, with a big number of deaths occurring each year.

 The most common symptom of angioedema is swelling with a red-colored rash under the surface of the skin.
 It may appear in a localized area which can be near the lips, eyes, feet, or hands.

 In severe cases, the swelling may spread to other parts of the body.
 Angioedema may or may not be accompanied by swelling and welts on the surface of the skin.